grenedalf: population genetic statistics for the next generation of pool sequencing: Tajima's D

 Following \toolname{PoPoolation} and \citeay{Achaz2008}, we first define:

 Note that these equations were originally developed for data from individuals, and hence here, $n$ denotes the number of individuals \emph{as if} we were doing individual sequencing.

 NB: The \toolname{PoPoolation} document recommends to counter-check the correctness of their equation with the original of \citeay{Achaz2008}.
-In fact, \toolname{PoPoolation} introduced a slight mistake in the last term of $\beta^*$, which we have fixed here.
+In fact, \toolname{PoPoolation} introduced a mistake in the last term of $\beta^*$, which we have fixed here.
 Above is the (hopefully) correct one, following \citeay{Achaz2008}.
 Note that the mistake only concerns the \toolname{PoPoolation} equations document, but not their implementation.
+However, in their implementation, \toolname{PoPoolation} instead has a slight mistake in the first term of $\beta^*$, which should not have a significant effect on the computed value though.

 \popoolissue{The above is indeed not a big one, but we thought it's good to mention it.}

 \popoolissue{A more serious issue occurred in the computation of alpha*.
 The code actually computes this as beta*, and never calls the actual alpha* function, see \href{https://github.com/lczech/popoolation/blob/092e7a6f7ee4910c1bec4377e0adccc353175bc8/Modules/VarMath.pm\#L104}{here}.
 This is a bug that Robert and I have discussed before, and I think it is fixed now.}